yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 ### InstantiateTransformer {#InstantiateTransformer}
 Can be seen as a syntactic sugar - looks for constructor and instantiates a class.
 This can be done also with [ConstantTransformer](#ConstantTransformer) and [InvokerTransformer](#InvokerTransformer).
-The benefit is payload is smaller when using this Transformer for the purpose.
+The benefit is the payload is smaller when using this Transformer for the purpose.

 ```java
 public Object transform(Object input) {